junaid-hasan/Chess-for-Newbies/README.md

 We do this via a sunburst plot which shows how common the move is in the lichess database among miniature games.

+Infact the board is clickable!
+Move the pieces on the board and compare your moves to the top moves in the database.

 Try it out!